Section Menu

 Rollins Foundations in the Liberal Arts

-The following seminar courses will be offered in the RFLA curriculum for the fall 2023 / spring 2024 semesters.
-In order to satisfy your RFLA requirements you must take:
+The following seminar courses will be offered in the RFLA curriculum for the fall 2024 semester.
+To satisfy your RFLA requirements you must take:

 • 1 Rollins Conference Course